CIG-GitHub/py-vector/docs/invariants.md

-# PyVector Design Invariants
+# Vector Design Invariants

 These rules define the contract of the library.
 Breaking any of them requires updating this file and providing strong rationale.

-## 1. A PyVector has exactly one dtype
+## 1. A Vector has exactly one dtype
 All elements share a single Python-native type:
 - int
 - float